"FOR THE MOTHERLAND!" -Khadoran Battlecry

 Following the iron rebellion that overthrew the Orgoth occupation of the Khardic Empire Khador was formed as a nation.
-Due to the heavy losses and many atrocities that took place in Khardic lands the fledgling nation of Khador was forced to cede the regions of Umbrey and much or what would become Ord during the negotiations of new boarders following the war.
+Due to the heavy losses and many atrocities that took place in Khardic lands the fledgling nation of Khador was forced to cede the regions of Umbrey and much or what would become Ord during the negotiations of new borders following the war.

 The new royal families of Ord and Llael were awarded lands based on their military achievements to expel the Orgoth; laying claim to the lands they had occupied and establishing their dynasties.
-This diplomatic annexation of traditionally Khardic lands bred resentment which would simmer in the form of intermittent boarder skirmishes between the neighboring nations, particularly along the borders shared with Cygnar.
+This diplomatic annexation of traditionally Khardic lands bred resentment which would simmer in the form of intermittent border skirmishes between the neighboring nations, particularly along the borders shared with Cygnar.
 These skirmishes would erupt into full scale war several times in the following centuries, but none so large as the military occupation of Llael by Khador in 604 AR.

 Empress Ayn Vanar the XI declared the reconquest of Llael as a national reunification of the Umbrean state under Vladimir Tzepesci, and a return to Khardic lands.